Stephen Lyons 1859 - 1917

 lyons-stephen-1917-burial

 The age given on the d.c. differs by 4 years to the cemetery entry: the latter is correct.
 This is 'our' Stephen, 1859: he is next of Kin, in 1914, to son Bernard Stephen Lyons with address of 6 White Lion Court.
-This was off the eastern end of Snowsfield before it became Crucifix Lane .
-On my paper map 7.86 London Bridge Station.
-I do not know why the cemetery has the body coming from 4 White Lion Court: maybe that was unoccupied and the body lay there from the death.
+This was off the eastern end of Snowsfield before it became Crucifix Lane.
+It is on my paper map 7.86 London Bridge Station.
+I do not know why the cemetery has the body coming from 4 White Lion Court: maybe that was unoccupied and the body was delivered there from the Unfirmary. .

 Think his burial is noted in Dockhead ?? church records and he is buried in St. Patrick's Catholic Cemetery Leytonstone.